b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Regarding the `getSortedKeysVals` it returns a tuple of sorted keys and values (that correspond with the keys).
 In line `xs1, ys1 = getSortedKeysVals(diceCounts)` we unpack then values and assign them to `xs1` (it gets sorted keys) and `ys1` (it get values that correspond with the keys).
 We do likewise for `diceProbs` in the line below.

-In the next step we draw the distributions as bar plots (`cmk.barplot`).
+In the next step we draw the distributions as bar plots (`Cmk.barplot`).
 The code seems to be pretty self explanatory after you read [the tutorial](https://docs.makie.org/stable/tutorials/basic-tutorial/) that I just mentioned.
 The number of counts (number of occurrences) on Y-axis is displayed in a scientific notation, i.e. $1.0 x 10^4$ is 10'000 (one with 4 zeros) and $1.5 = 10^4$ is 15'000.

 > **_Note:_** Because of compilation process running Julia's plots for the first time may be slow.
 If that is the case you may try some tricks recommended by package designers, e.g. [this one from the creators of Gadfly.jl](http://gadflyjl.org/stable/#Compilation).